rudikershaw/python-uv-nox-ruff-bandit-pytest/README.md

 ---

 Project template for a simple project setup using uv, nox, ruff, mypy, bandit, audit, and pytest.

-To use, simply fork the project and crack on.
+This is my current preferred basic python project setup.
+For anything you intend to work seriously on consider adding pytest-cov, pytest-benchmark, assertpy, etc. To use, simply fork the project and crack on.

 ## Prerequisites